 One of my best "get things done" tricks: is that I focus on the "last mile" of whatever I'm doing.

-Most of the work went into building I-40.
-But for the three houses in the circle above that live off of Lomaki Road, most of the value came from the last mile of service roads that were built to make the interstate accessible.
+The picture above illustrates what I mean: Most of the work went into building I-40.
+But for the houses that live off of Fort Cady Road, most of the value came from the last mile of service roads that were built to make the interstate accessible.

-I see people spending a bulk of their time on the big parts of a project -- the equivalent of building I-40.
-But then they leave the service roads -- the details -- un-built, which means they never actually unlock that value.
+I see people spending the bulk of their time on the time-consuming parts of a project -- the equivalent of building I-40.
+But then they leave the service roads -- the important details -- un-built, which means they never actually unlock that value.

 A good signal this might be happening to you is when you hear yourself (or others) talk about ways you could accomplish something without actually doing it.
 And especially often, I hear people waiting for a trigger before they take an action.